rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/rdp.png)

 **Host:** 198.18.133.136
 **User:** Administrator
 **Password:** C1sco12345

 ## Cisco Catalyst 9800 Series Wireless Controller

 The Catalyst 9800 is Cisco's latest and greatest Wireless LAN Controller, and it's a real game-changer!
-It can be deployed either on-premises or in a private or public cloud, giving you a ton of flexibility.
+It can be deployed either on-premises or in a private or public cloud, giving you a lot of flexibility.
 The C9800 offers awesome features like telemetry, high availability, programmability, and more.

 In this section, we'll start by showing you the basics of setting up a Wireless Controller and a 916X Access Point in a private cloud controller.
 Then, we will take things to the next level and show you how to migrate the AP management to Meraki.
 It's going to be a fun and informative ride, so buckle up and let's get started!

 ![](/images/9800-networkdiagram.png)

 ### Day 0 configuration

 Setting up your Wireless Controller is a breeze!
 Just follow the instructions and you will be up and running in no time.
 Keep in mind that the day0 configuration is only necessary for brand new installations or when the Controller's configuration has been reset to factory defaults.
-You have the option to use either the Web UI or CLI procedures for this exercise, so pick the one that you feel most comfortable with.
+You have the option to use either the Web UI or CLI procedure for this exercise, so pick the one that you feel most comfortable with.

-**_Web UI Procedure_**
+#### Web UI Procedure

-1.Access the Day 0 Wizard via Out-Of-Band port.
+1. Access the Day 0 Wizard via Out-Of-Band port.
 In the remote desktop open a browser and type **https://100.64.0.7** or click on the **C9800-CL** bookmark.
 Use following credentials.

 **Username:** dcloud
 **Password:** dcloud

 ![](/images/GUI-credentials.png)

-2.Once you are logged into the Controller, fill in the following:
+2. Once you are logged into the Controller, fill in the following:

 In the General Settings screen,

 • Deployment mode – Standalone
 • Country Code - US,MX,BE,CA
 • NTP Server - 100.64.0.1

 ![](/images/Day0_1.png)